 What will happen to your pet if you're no longer able to care for them?
-The current COVID-19 pandemic has emphasized how crucial it is that pet owners take the time to plan out their cat or dog's care plan in case you become ill or are no longer able to care for them.
+The recent COVID-19 pandemic emphasized how crucial it is that pet owners take the time to plan out their cat or dog's care plan in case they become ill or are no longer able to care for them.
 Our pets are counting on us to have a backup plan.

 When You Might Need Help Taking Care of Your Pet

 There are many situations that don't involve your passing away that require having a plan in place for your cat or dog's care.
 In Debra's case, she broke her ankle in 2013 and found herself unable to fully care for her nine dogs.
 When she called two friends who she hoped would be able to care for them, she found that one had also broken her arm, and the other was renovating her kennel and didn't have enough room.

 She realized during her recovery that she needed to make a plan, and a program that other people could use to map out a dog or cat's care when their owner wasn't able to take care of them.
 The MAAP Plan was born.

 MAAP stands for:

 "Quite frankly, your pets are depending on you to take the time to make a plan for them if something happens to you long-term or short-term," says Debra.
 "If you put all your plans in a will, you better make sure you're going to die because if you don't, those plans don't come to fruition.
 You want to have something outside your will, and you want to have something inside your will."